Honey Sore Throat Suckers | Easy To Make At Home

 Help for sore throats is here

 Many of us have heard of the benefits of honey for allergies, sickness, and beyond.
-Local to you, raw honey is like liquid gold.
-It’s full of anti-inflammatory properties, is an antioxidant, and antibacterial agent, along with having a myriad of other health benefits.
+Local to you, raw organic honey is like liquid gold.
+This key ingredient is full of anti-inflammatory properties, is an antioxidant, and antibacterial agent, along with having a myriad of other health benefits.
+Plus, the natural flavor of raw fresh honey can’t be beat!

 Honey suckers with a honeycomb on the side sitting on parchment paper.